Unibail sells German mall operator stake to Canada's CPPIB

-PARIS French real estate group Unibail-Rodamco (UNBP.AS) said it signed an agreement to sell a 46.1 percent stake in German shopping center operator mfi AG to the Canada Pension Plan Investment Board (CPPIB) for 394 million euros ($450 million).
+PARIS May 15 French real estate group Unibail-Rodamco said it signed an agreement to sell a 46.1 percent stake in German shopping centre operator mfi AG to the Canada Pension Plan Investment Board (CPPIB) for 394 million euros ($450 million).

-The move extends an existing German joint venture between Unibail and CPPIB created when Unibail took a stake in the CentrO shopping center in Oberhausen a year ago.
+The move extends an existing German joint venture between Unibail and CPPIB created when Unibail took a stake in the CentrO shopping centre in Oberhausen a year ago.

 "As a long-term investor, this transaction provides us with the unique opportunity to achieve immediate scale in the retail sector in Europe's largest economy," CPPIB Managing Director and European real estate investment head Andrea Orlandi said in a statement.